 Freshly brewed coffee is a complex drink.
-You’ve heard of wine tasting so if you are a coffee addict one of the things you may enjoy is experimenting with freshly brewed coffees.
+You’ve heard of wine tasting so if you are a coffee addict one of the things you may enjoy is experimenting with new brewed coffees.
 This is a great way of developing a palate and a sense of the perfect coffee for you.
 This is an article on some of the interesting coffee tasting options in London.

 Ozone is an award winning coffee roastery that originated in New Zealand that provides some of the best coffees in London.
 Today, Ozone is a favourite with coffee connoisseurs in London.

 Based in trendy Shoreditch, this is something to try to experience different types of brewing techniques and the freshly brewed coffee.

 There are two options for the coffee cupping in Ozone – Roasting or Origins.
 The first takes you through the roasting process and how this impacts the bean.
 You’ll get to taste a variety of different roasts to experiment with tastes and aromas.
 The Origins coffee cupping takes you through how the origins of the coffee bean has an impact on flavour of coffee.

 Coffee tasting is held twice a month and is quite popular so you should expect a wait of about a month to be able to get in.
 This held on Wednesday evenings for a couple of hours. https://trulyexperiences.com/uk/unconventional-coffee-cupping-ozone.html

 An option for a mid-week break from the routine?

 Alchemy is a UK based roaster of excellence.
 Their espresso coffee is considered by some as the best in London.
 So it shouldn’t surprise you that their coffee can be tasted at the Parcafe in the Dorchester.